Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/App/goToPage/goToPage.md

 ## Example

-In this example, we will navigate to the main page by clicking a button on the current page.
+In this example, we will navigate to the `main` page by clicking a button on the current page.

+Note: This example will only works if the user has 2 or more page and one of them should have `main` as it's page name

 ### Steps